microsoft/chain-reaction/README.md

 `Chain Reaction` is a simple Python based experimentation tool to quickly iterate on an LLM applications.
 From a `config.yaml` file, we define which internal variables to log, and which evaluation metrics to compute on a set of benchmark question/answer(s) from a `.csv`.
 Experiments are logged using `MLFlow` for ease of analysis.

 A principle behind the design of `Chain Reaction` is to minimize code integration with an LLM app as one experiments with functions like retrieving, parsing, answering, etc. in a chain.
-Metrics like cosine similarity, AI similarity are used to evaluate the performance of your LLM app on a set of pre-defined benchmark questions.
+Metrics like cosine similarity and AI similarity are used to evaluate the performance of your LLM app on a set of pre-defined benchmark questions.

 Some current limitations and assumptions:
 - chains are sequenced with Python functions and not inner calls of langchain/semantic_kernel
 - input/output of each function must be string or tuple (no dictionary)
 - desired variables to be logged within the scope of a function must be defined as a variable in `locals()` since we are retrieving from the stack
-- desired variables to be logged within the scope of a function must not be lists or dictionaries.
+- desired variables to be logged within the scope of a function must not be lists, dictionaries or objects.

 ![](img/chain_reaction_design.png)